Getting Your Principal’s Support for Your Big Tech Purchase

 If someone else is as excited about it as you are, you could even invite them to your meeting with the principal.

-If you find a really good option at a lower cost, you may need to take a few steps backward to put that option on the table.
+If you find a really good option at a lower cost, you may need to put that option on the table.

 More often, though, you’ll find that other options come with trade-offs.
 Figure out what those trade-offs are and be ready to list a few.

-This is hard to do if you don’t know the budget you’re working with.
-However, the higher the cost, the more likely additional financial resources are going to be needed.
+Finding funding is hard to do if you don’t know the budget you’re working with.
+The higher the cost, the more likely additional financial resources are going to be needed.

 Don’t secure funding until your principal gives you the go-ahead.
-However, if you know what’s available, you stand a better chance of getting your principal’s support.
+However, if you know what grants and fundraising opportunities are available, you stand a better chance of getting your principal’s support.

 The best way to look for grants is to start close to home, then start spiraling out.

-At your school, you might ask your PTA, your principal, your department or grade-level chair to see if grants for this kind of project are available.
+At your school, you might ask your PTA, your principal, your department chair, or your grade-level representative to see if grants for this kind of project are available.

 Then move out to your district, diocese, or school board (depending on your school’s hierarchy).
 Many keep lists of grants that are updated on a regular basis.

-- Share your prepared info and find out: Is your principal interested in helping you get this program in the building?
+- Are you interested in helping me get this program in the building?

-- Ask them: What would you need to show them to get their support?
-This creates a starting point for negotiation instead of setting up a “yes or no” endpoint.
+- What else would I need to show you to get your support?
+(This creates a starting point for negotiation instead of setting up a “yes or no” endpoint.)

-- Find out: Are there any school funds for projects like this?
+- Are there any school funds for projects like this?
 Is there a line item in the budget this falls under?
-Could you split the cost between the school’s budget and grant funding?
+Could you split the cost between the school’s budget, fundraising, and grant funding?

-- Then see: Can they alert you to opportunities that come their way (for grants, partnerships with other teachers or schools, etc.)?
-Your principal has access to a wealth of information simply because of their position as the head of the school.
+- Can you share opportunities that come along for grants, partnerships with other teachers or schools, etc.?
+(Your principal likely has access to a wealth of information simply because of their position as the head of the school.)

-Finally, remember that, whatever their answer, principals have a lot to consider when it comes to funding programs and products in their schools.
+Finally, remember that, whatever their answer, principals have a lot to consider when it comes to funding major technology purchases in their schools.